Qulacs-Osaka/scikit-qulacs/CONTRIBUTING-en.md

 ```

 ## Documentation
+This repository's documentaion includes API document and Jupyter Notebook style tutorials.

-API document of this library is available here: https://qulacs-osaka.github.io/scikit-qulacs/index.html
+The documentation is available here: https://qulacs-osaka.github.io/scikit-qulacs/index.html

-The documentation is built and deployed on pushing(merged from PR) to `main` branch.
+It is built and deployed on pushing(merged from PR) to `main` branch.

 ### Build document
 First, move into `doc`.